GrosvenorTechnology/OemAccessApi/documentation/ApplicationConfiguration/TokenFormat.md

 This is a base64 encoded version of a reader definition.
 The reader definition can be created and exported by the reader format tool (included in the SDK) Details of the reader format can be found [here](TokenFormatDefinition.md)

+## Tools

+There is a Windows application that can be used to create and maintain token format definitions.
+It will also produce the definition in the base64 encoded format.
+Please ask Grosvenor Technology for details.